Farm To Table for Kids (K-2nd)

 Homework: 4 or more hours

-Book: Discovering Design with Chemistry
+Book: Berean Builders Discovering Design with Biology

-Fees: $60 (per student, per semester)
+Fees: $50 (per student, per semester)